 A selection panel from the Chattanooga Area Chamber of Commerce, Urban League of Greater Chattanooga, and the City of Chattanooga will identify and select Fellows for participation.

-Fellows will receive $15 per hour for 16-week (part-time) period and up to $400 for travel and professional development reimbursement.
+Fellows will receive $15 per hour for up to 20 hours of work per week with additional funds for professional development reimbursement.

-Fellows will collectively manage a budget of $5,000 for execution of research and project planning over the course of the Fellowship.
+Fellows will collectively manage a budget for execution of project planning over the course of the Fellowship.
 Additional professional development will be provided for Fellows throughout the course of the semester.

-In the Fall of 2020 the City of Chattanooga, Chattanooga Area Chamber of Commerce, and the Urban League of Greater Chattanooga will partner to house Fellows from the University of Tennessee at Chattanooga to research, design, and begin implementation of the plan created by Fall 2019 and Spring 2020 Fellows to attract and retain black college graduates to live and work as young professionals in the Chattanooga area.
+In the Fall of 2020 the City of Chattanooga, Chattanooga Area Chamber of Commerce, and the Urban League of Greater Chattanooga will partner to house Fellows from the University of Tennessee at Chattanooga.
+The Fall 2020 will begin implementation of recommendations and projects created by the Fall 2019 and Spring 2020 Fellows to attract and retain black college graduates to live and work as young professionals in the Chattanooga area.

 Fellows will receive